iconify/website/docs/icons/icon-data.md

 - From NPM: `[npm]@iconify/json`.
 - From Packagist: `[packagist]iconify/json`.

-Package is big and might take a while to download.
+This package is big and might take a while to download.

 See [big icons package documentation](./all.md) for list of files, functions and usage examples.

 ### Icon set list {#collections}

-If you want to get list of all available icon sets, it is:
+If you want to get a list of all available icon sets, it is:

 - included in big package listed above as `[file]collections.json`.
 - available icon sets is available as NPM package `[npm]@iconify/collections`.